 High Holborn Overview

-Restaurants in High Holborn serve a range of international cuisine, from Korean to North American as well as a lot of great drinking spots to hang out with friends and family.
+Restaurants in High Holborn serve a range of international cuisine, from Korean to North American as well as a lot of great drinking spots to hang out with friends.
 The shops in Holborn tend to be independent places that specialise in unusual stock.
 It also has many museums and galleries if you’re a person of history and art.

 In the 17th Century, High Holborn became a very fashionable place to live.
 Oliver Cromwell who was Lord Protector of the Commonwealth of England, Scotland and Ireland between 1653-1658 owned a house on Clerkenwell Close as well as many aristocrats, most notably George FitzRoy, 1st Duke of Northumberland.

 The area changed a lot during the Industrial Revolution.
 It became a centre for breweries, distilleries and the printing industry.
 It also got a good reputation for making clocks, marine chronometers and watches.

 In the 19th Century, the area was highly associated with the Chartist movement which was a working-class movement fighting for reforms which are commonplace today.
 E.g. working-class men having the right to vote, secret ballots and no property qualifications for Members of Parliament.